OulanB/Giga-VGA666/README.md

-First try to use the LTDC part on the Arduino Giga with a assive VGA adapter
+First try to use the LTDC part on the Arduino Giga with a passive VGA adapter

 As the Giga Display is not very usefull (as a 480x800 display rotated 90°), I started experiment on an external VGA display